gabfr/truck-data-wrangler/README.md

 ## The technology stack

-We could do the same with other infinity of tools.
-So, below I will describe why we choosed these techs:

  - TimescaleDB (PostgreSQL fine tuned for "real-time" applications with high-frequency INSERT statements)
  - Apache Spark (with Structured Streaming)